civilian/ldloans/minor-notes.md

 - By testing and improving the code of flask-jwt-auth i see that unittest package fails in a really porly documented manner, i always have to go to the method to realize what happent that's why i prefer pytest.

 - The same aproach to start from a aplication with some code is done for the client side of the application.

+### Deployment in aws
+* The deployment of the frontend presents a problem of the host.
+If the host is not specified correctly the application will just say "Incorrect Host".
+To solve this problem different solutions are investigated like rewriting webpack configuration.
+The solution is found in a less agressive way; by changing an enviroment variable in the deploy of the ReactJs application.(Which is completly different from the provided solutions in the internet).
+* The deploy of the nginx inside an AWS machine makes me investigate and learn a lot more about nginx.
+The template that I always follow had a server block that was just to serve static content althought it worked different in other projects.

 ## Debug